NehaAr/neha.github.io/README.md

 1. Travel grant from Company of Biologists.
 2. Travel grant for attending international Summer School in Lisbon from CSIRO.
 3. Travel grant for attending PyCon Conference 2025, Melbourne as a Invited speaker.
-4. Travel grant for attending PyCon Conference 2025, Malaysia as a Invited speaker.
-5. GPU research credits award from Google.
+4. GPU research credits award from Google.
-6. NSW Regional Cancer Research Grant for poster presentation at EMBL-AI and Biology(3678AUD)
+5. NSW Regional Cancer Research Grant for poster presentation at EMBL-AI and Biology(3678AUD)
 ```

 ## Conferences